 - Your cat and exercise.
 Cats naturally like climbing and perching themselves up high.
 Outside they will use a fence or tree.
 Indoor cats will use furniture to climb and perch.
 A scratch pole or indoor cat gym will give an indoor cat an effective alternative if you are concerned for your furniture.

 - Grooming your cat.
 Most cats require grooming assistance to remove excess hair.
 This will reduce furballs or hairballs as well as matted or tangled fur.
 Shorthaired cats are able to groom themselves except at moulting stage.
 In contrast, longhaired cats require daily grooming by their owners.
 Furballs or hairballs can cause appetite and weight loss, and in a worst-case scenario, result in surgery.
 During the moulting season daily brushing is essential and food designed specifically to assist with the reduction of hairballs will also help your cat to process shed hair.

 - Your cat's diet.
 Most cats graze, so we recommend feeding small amounts more regularly.
 They require a high protein and fat diet.
 Discuss your cat’s individual nutritional needs with one of our Sydney Animal Hospital vet healthcare team to choose the most suitable cat food formula.

 - Fresh water has to be available at all times in a clean bowl and is especially essential if your cat has a dry food diet.
-Your cat may love to drink cow's milk, but we recommend against it as it can be lactose intolerant and experience a stomach upset.
+Your cat may love to drink cow's milk, but we recommend against it as cats can be lactose intolerant and may experience stomach upset.